Are you wondering how to help a friend through a breakup?

 Try not to compare yourself to them or say things to them in a tone of ‘just do what I did’ or ‘that never happened to me.’

-Productive, encouraging, uplifting, and forward-thinking words and actions are your biggest allies.
-Your friend might not remember that you cleaned their bathroom or that you shoveled their snow, but they will absolutely remember how you made them feel during a time when they thought that all they could feel was pain.
+Productive, encouraging, uplifting, and comforting words and actions are your biggest allies.
+Your friend may not remember that you cleaned their bathroom or that you shoveled their snow, but they will absolutely remember how you made them feel during a time when they thought that all they could feel was pain.